harvard-dce/mh-opsworks/README.md

     ./bin/rake admin:cluster:init

-This will create the VPC, opsworks stack, layers, and instances according to the parameters and sizes you set in your cluster config.
+This will create the VPC, RDS cluster, opsworks stack, layers, and instances according to the parameters and sizes you set in your cluster config.
 Basic feedback is given while the cluster is being created, you can see more information in the AWS opsworks console.

 At this point your opsworks instances have been initialized but no ec2 instances have been created.
-The RDS instance **has** been created and will be running (and incurring AWS costs).
+The RDS cluster **has** been created and will be running (and incurring AWS costs).
 If you do not intend to go on to the next step at this time you should consider running `./bin/rake rds:stop` which will turn off the RDS cluster.
 When you are eventually ready to move on to step 6, the `stack:instances:start` command will restore the RDS cluster from it's stopped state.

 **Note**: running `rds:stop` immediately after `admin:cluster:init`
 can sometimes return an error that the RDS instance is in a non-modifiable state.
 This is fine; it's just the instance doing it's usual automated backup when it first comes online.
 Wait 5-10m or so and try again.

+**Note**: the rake tasks attempts to run some of the initialization steps in parallel to improve performance.
+This results in the console output sometimes being a bit messy.
+Sorry!

 ### Step 6 - Start your ec2 instances